beckswu/beckswu.github.io/_posts/2019-01-06-option-trading.markdown

 The vega is often interpreted as the sensitivity of an option’s price to a change in <span  style="background-color: #FFFF00">implied volatility</span>.

 <span  style="background-color: #FFFF00"> All options have positive vega values</span>: If we raise volatility, we raise the value of the option

+1. At-the-money options 最大
+2. At / in / out-the-money options： 时间越长，vega 越大
+3. volatility 减小，In / out-the-money options vega 减小， At-the-money vega 不变

 #### Rho